NGC6960 West Veil (Witch’s Broom) Nebula

 The full Veil Nebula constitutes the visible portions of the Cygnus Loop, a supernova remnant.
 The source supernova was a star 20 times more massive than the Sun which exploded between 10,000 and 20,000 years ago.
 At the time of explosion, the supernova would have appeared brighter than Venus in the sky, and visible in daytime.
 The remnants have since expanded to cover an area of the sky roughly 3 degrees in diameter (about 6 times the diameter, and 36 times the area, of the full Moon).
 While previous distance estimates have ranged from 1200 to 5800 light-years, a recent determination of 2400 light-years is based on direct astrometric measurements.

-Subtype: Supernova Remnant
+Subtype: Super Nova Remnant (SNR)

-Distance from Earth: 2400 light years
+Distance from Earth: 2,400 light years

-Visual Magnitude: 7.0
+Apparent Magnitude: 7.0

 Constellation: Cygnus